ASES SCHOOL SITE PROGRAM DESCRIPTION

 Activity description: K – 6th grade students who wish to participate in Ballet Folklorico practice twice a week beginning in January.
 A celebration and performance will be planned for May.

-Goal: This activity will emphasize cultural pride in traditions and cultures as well as exposure to dance.
+Goal: This activity will emphasize cultural pride in traditions as well as exposure to dance.

-Activity description: Each week students in grades 4 through 6 will receive instruction in music.
-Beginning Band, Advanced Band, Recorders, and music lessons are offered twice a week.
+Activity description: Each week students in grades 1 through 6 will receive instruction in music.
+Beginning Band, Advanced Band, Recorders, Bells, Singing, and music lessons are offered twice a week.

-Activity description: Starting in the fall, students will receive weekly instruction in nutrition and healthy eating habits.
+Activity description: Starting in the fall, students receive weekly instruction in nutrition and healthy eating habits.